openstack/performance-docs/doc/source/test_plans/1000_nodes/plan.rst

 =========

 Most of current OpenStack users wonder how it will behave on scale with a lot of compute nodes.
-This is a valid consern because OpenStack have a lot of services whose have different load and resources consumptions patterns.
+This is a valid concern because OpenStack have a lot of services whose have different load and resources consumptions patterns.
-Most of the cloud operations are related to the two things: workloads placement and simple controlplane/dataplane management for them.
+Most of the cloud operations are related to the two things: workloads placement and simple control/data plane management for them.
 So the main idea of this test plan is to create simple workloads (10-30k of VMs) and observe how core services working with them and what is resources consumption during active workloads placement and some time after that.